Operators And Tokens

 Assignment

-Assignment returns true if successful.
+Assignment returns null if successful.

 Assignment is only supported in expressions.